pluralsight/guides/draft/interesting-apis/getting-started-with-pubnub-blocks/article.md

 ![Adding a server](https://raw.githubusercontent.com/pluralsight/guides/master/images/18070890-8345-4db6-b1da-836959bda95c.gif)

-For some applications, which need a server anyway, this may not represent a problem.
-But, wouldn't be great if someone else could take care of problems like management and scaling entirely?
+For some applications, we'll need a server anyway so this may not represent a problem.
+But, wouldn't be great if someone else could take care of problems like management and scaling of this server(s) entirely?

 This is the problem PubNub tries to solve with [PubNub BLOCKS](https://www.pubnub.com/products/blocks/).

-With BLOCKS (in uppercase refers to the PubNub feature), instead of simply passing messages, you can set up a piece of code (a block) to process a message before or after it's published:
+With BLOCKS (in uppercase refers to the PubNub feature), instead of simply passing messages, you can set up a piece of code (an event handler) to process a message before or after it's published:

 ![PubNub Blocks](https://raw.githubusercontent.com/pluralsight/guides/master/images/4c172ac7-7ce9-490f-bf83-fcf33937bbb8.gif)